qianlishun/TermiWatchWidget/README.md

 For devices running watchOS 10 iOS17 or higher.

-Due to the fact that the new version of watchOS no longer supports app persistence,
+Due to the new version of WatchOS not supporting app resident foreground display,

 here we use widgets to achieve a Watch Face similar to the Terminal effect.